-To be considered for the role, you will be educated to a minimum of PhD level in a discipline relevant to the applied policy area or have significant relevant experience in addition to a relevant degree.
+To be considered for the role, you will be educated to a minimum of PhD level in a discipline relevant to the economic and energy focus of the Centre and/or have significant relevant experience in addition to a relevant degree.
 You will have sufficient breadth or depth of knowledge in current energy and energy/net zero policy developments and related applied policy research fields, and a developing ability to conduct individual research work, to disseminate results and to prepare research and knowledge exchange project proposals.
 You will have an ability to plan and organise your own workload effectively and an ability to work within a team environment.
 You will have excellent interpersonal and communication skills, with the ability to listen, engage and persuade, and to present complex information in an accessible way to a range of audiences.